-Warfarin is an oral anticoagulant agent and the R-warfarin is the substrate of CYP1A2 and CYP3A4 enzymes[31].
-The pharmacokinetics of Warfarin and Sitagliptin[32], Linagliptin[33], or Vildagliptin[34] did not significantly get altered during their concomitant use and it has been reported that no dosage adjustments of either drugs required.
+Warfarin is an oral anticoagulant agent, and R-warfarin is a substrate of CYP1A2 and CYP3A4 enzymes[31].
+The pharmacokinetics of warfarin and sitagliptin[32], linagliptin[33], or vildagliptin[34] did not significantly get altered during their concomitant use, and it has been reported that no dosage adjustments of either drugs are required.

 Digoxin

-Digoxin is a cardio tonic agent and it is approved to treat the patients with heart failure and arrhythmias including atrial fibrillation[35].
-Digoxin is the substrate of P-gp and its co-administration with Linagliptin[36] or Vildagliptin[37] did not lead to alterations in pharmacokinetic parameters of Digoxin, significantly.
-Moreover, no dosage adjustment of either drugs required when Digoxin and Linagliptin or Vildagliptin are used concomitantly.
+Digoxin is a cardio tonic agent, and it is approved to treat patients with heart failure and arrhythmias including atrial fibrillation[35].
+Digoxin is a substrate of P-gp and its co-administration with linagliptin[36] or vildagliptin[37] did not lead to significant alterations in pharmacokinetic parameters of digoxin.
+Moreover, no dosage adjustment of either drugs are required when digoxin and linagliptin or vildagliptin are used concomitantly.

 Cyclosporine

-Cyclosporine is an immunosuppressant and it is an inhibitor of CYP3A4 enzymes[38] and P-gp transporter[39].
-The Pgp-mediated transport of sitagliptin was reported to be inhibited significantly by the coadministration of Cyclosporine[40] and the magnitude of this interaction is considered low as the Sitagliptin is having high safety margin[41].
+Cyclosporine is an immunosuppressant, and it is an inhibitor of CYP3A4 enzymes[38] and P-gp transporter[39].
+The Pgp-mediated transport of sitagliptin was reported to be inhibited significantly by the coadministration of cyclosporine[40].
+The magnitude of this interaction is considered low as sitagliptin has a high safety margin[41].

 Rifampicin

-Rifampicin is an anti‐tubercular antibiotic and it is a potent inducer of CYP 3A4 enzymes and P-gp transporter[42].
-Clinically insignificant reduction of systemic exposure of Saxagliptin was observed when it was coadministered with Rifampicin and no dosage adjustment of Saxagliptin is required[43].
-However, the concomitant use of Gemigliptin and Rifampicin in Korean volunteers resulted in significant reduction of systemic exposure of Gemigliptin and the dose of Gemigliptin may need to be adjusted when concurrent use necessary[17].
+Rifampicin is an anti‐tubercular antibiotic, and it is a potent inducer of CYP 3A4 enzymes and P-gp transporter[42].
+Clinically insignificant reduction of systemic exposure of saxagliptin was observed when it was coadministered with rifampicin and no dosage adjustment of saxagliptin is required[43].
+However, the concomitant use of gemigliptin and rifampicin in Korean volunteers resulted in significant reduction of systemic exposure of gemigliptin.
+The dose of gemigliptin may need to be adjusted when concurrent use is necessary[17].

 CONCLUSION

-Saxagliptin is a substrate of CYP3A4/5 enzymes and other DPP4 inhibitors such as Sitagliptin, Linagliptin, Gemigliptin and Teneligliptin are metabolised incompletely by CYP3A4 enzymes, as they are weak substrates of CYP3A4.
-The plasma concentrations of Saxagliptin has been reported to be increased significantly by the concomitant administration of Ketoconazole or Diltiazem while no significant interactions between various DPP4 inhibitors and drugs like Warfarin, Digoxin or Cyclosporine have been identified.
+Saxagliptin is a substrate of CYP3A4/5 enzymes and other DPP4 inhibitors such as sitagliptin, linagliptin, gemigliptin and teneligliptin are metabolized incompletely by CYP3A4 enzymes as they are weak substrates of CYP3A4.
+The plasma concentrations of saxagliptin have been reported to be increased significantly by the concomitant administration of ketoconazole or diltiazem while no significant interactions between various DPP4 inhibitors and drugs like warfarin, digoxin or cyclosporine have been identified.

 REFERENCES